Your study aDVISER IS YOUR first POINT OF CONTACt iN the educational programme.

-At the university, you are expected to be independent and to regulate many things yourself.
-Especially when you are just starting, not everything is obvious.
-It may take some time before you find your way and sometimes help can be useful or even necessary.
-In the course of your studies or as preparation for your carrier you can also encounter issues you can discuss with your Study Adviser.
+At the University, you are expected to be self-reliant and to organise many things yourself.
+Especially when you are just starting your studies, you may have a difficult time finding your way around.
+Sometimes getting help can be useful or even necessary.
+During your studies or while preparing for your future career, you may encounter issues you can discuss with your study adviser.

-You can go to the Study Adviser if you have any question about the study, studying, or about private matters that affect your studies, for example:
+A conversation with your study adviser is usually a good first step.
+You can go to the study adviser if you have any questions about your studies, studying, or about private matters that affect your studies, for example:

 - I did not pass a module.
-What can be the consequences?
+What are the consequences?

-- I would like to do a ‘board year’.
+- I would like to become a board member of an association or a time-consuming committee.
 How can I combine this with my studies?

-- Did I choose the right study program?
+- Did I choose the right study programme?

-- In secondary school, things went smoothly.
-Now, I face challenges and problems.
+- In secondary school, things went effortless.
+Now I face challenges and problems.
 What can I do?
-What is the reason I failed some elements?
+What is the reason why I failed certain exams?

-- I know I can do it, but it doesn’t work out the way I want.
-Can you help me to learn to study in a better way?
+- I know I can do it, but things do not work out the way I want.
+Can you help me learn to study in a better way?

 - I am a professional athlete.
 What arrangements and facilities are there for me?